kubernetes/website/docs/concepts/services-networking/service.md

 NOTE: Endpoint IPs may not be loopback (127.0.0.0/8), link-local (169.254.0.0/16), or link-local multicast (224.0.0.0/24).

-Accessing a `Service` without a selector works the same as if it had selector.
+Accessing a `Service` without a selector works the same as if it had a selector.
 The traffic will be routed to endpoints defined by the user (`1.2.3.4:9376` in this example).